What career would you choose if you knew you couldn’t fail?

 things you can’t do well, or things you don’t have time to do.

 To be truly Interdependent requires a higher level of awareness; knowing your strengths and weaknesses, and when, who and how to ask for help.
 We all eventually recognize our interdependence and realize that goals are best accomplished with mutual support.
 Time isn’t wasted over turf issues or attempting personal gain at the expense of others.
 So, why is it that every time you lose your job, you try to find a new one by yourself, without asking for help from family and/or friends?
 Does that make any sense?
 Are you letting your pride get in your way?

 Truth 16: Some will, Some won’t, So what, Next?

-The fear of rejection (or the fear of asking) is the fear of someone saying No is a powerful emotional roadblock to action until you realize that they’re not rejecting you as a person, just your request.
+The fear of rejection (or the fear of asking) is the fear of someone saying No. Fear of being rejected is a powerful emotional roadblock to action until you realize that they’re not rejecting you as a person, just your request.
 You may be asking the wrong person, asking the wrong question, or asking at the wrong time.
 This fear keeps you from asking for help from others.
 When in doubt, ask!
 Value yourself enough to get the answers you need to move forward.

-The seven most powerful words in any language:
+The ten most powerful words in any language:

 Remember, you can’t control how others respond to you.
 However, you can control what you say and how you say it.
 Not everyone’s going to say Yes.
 Every No answer isn’t a personal rejection.
 An answer of No is only a response to your presentation.
 It’s also an indication of where the other person is coming from at the time you asked.
 Maybe they need to be educated to a Yes.